nyu-devops/lab-flask-tdd/README.md

 Alternately, you can use [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) to create a consistent development environment in a virtual machine (VM).

-You can read more about creating these environments in my article: [Creating Reproducable Development Environments](https://johnrofrano.medium.com/creating-reproducible-development-environments-fac8d6471f35)
+You can read more about creating these environments in my article: [Creating Reproducible Development Environments](https://johnrofrano.medium.com/creating-reproducible-development-environments-fac8d6471f35)

 ## Bring up the development environment